anguyen8/peeb/README.md

       publisher = "Association for Computational Linguistics"
     }

-### How is our method different from other methods?
+### 🌟 Interactive Demo 🌟

-[Interactive Demo](https://huggingface.co/spaces/XAI/PEEB) that shows how one can edit a class' descriptors to directly modify the classifier.
+[Interactive Demo](https://huggingface.co/spaces/XAI/PEEB) that shows how one can edit a class' descriptors (during inference) to directly modify the classifier.

 ### Model Card